 Host an Event:

-Battleship IOWA Museum is a great venue in San Pedro, near Long Beach to have a picnic, catered event, meeting, or outing and her crew welcomes you and your special event guests to celebrate upon her teak decks, whether in the quiet shade of her officer’s verandas or in her stately wardrooms.
+Battleship USS Iowa Museum is a waterfront event venue at the Port of Los Angeles (San Pedro), near Long Beach to host you and your guests for a special event, meeting, picnic, party or outing.
+The ship creates a memorable experience for your and your special event guests to celebrate upon her teak decks, whether in the quiet shade of her large capacitiy fantail or more intimate locations including our verandas and indoor officer’s space.

 Weddings & Receptions